Smart Blonde

 Smart Blonde is a 1937 American mystery film directed by Frank McDonald.
 Starring Glenda Farrell as Torchy Blane, a fast-talking wisecracking female reporter, teaming up with her boyfriend detective Steve McBride, to solve the killing of an investor who just bought a popular local nightclub.

-The first of nine Torchy Blane films by Warner Bros, it was released on January 2, 1937.
+The first of nine Torchy Blane films by Warner Bros.
+Pictures, it was released on January 2, 1937.
 The film is followed by Fly-Away Baby (1937).